randolf.ca

 inline |

-Instantiate an empty ring buffer (which can be re-sized later).
+Instantiate an empty ring buffer (without automatic resizing-expansions).

 buffer_size | Size of buffer |